Ohtani says he feels settled off the field and at the plate. He even spilled a secret hitting drill

 “Regardless of whatever happens off the field, my ability to continue to play baseball hasn’t changed.
 It’s my job to make sure that I play to the best of my abilities,” he said through his new interpreter, Will Ireton, before the game at Minnesota on Monday.

 Ohtani whose recovery from Tommy John elbow surgery is preventing him from pitching this season, has granted few interviews since signing with the Dodgers.
-His latest session, which came in a hallway outside the visiting clubhouse at Target Field with dozens of cameras and reporters from Japan and the U.S. packed in a half-circle around him, was revealing only for his consistently calm presence.
+His latest session, conducted in a hallway outside the visiting clubhouse at Target Field with dozens of cameras and reporters from Japan and the U.S. packed in a half-circle around him, was revealing only for his consistently calm presence in the crowd.

 Asked how he’s been handling the absence of his former interpreter, Ippei Mizuhara, after his close friend was fired for an alleged theft from Ohtani’s accounts to cover illegal gambling losses and a connection to a bookmaker under IRS investigation, the Japanese sensation said he’s doing just fine.